Poltio/widget-resizer/README.md

 in your template.
 Adding this tag only once will allow us to resize our Embed iframes depending on the available space after the page load event.

-All the nececcery calculations done in our iframes and this is a non-blocking code.
+All the necessary calculations done in our iframes and this is a non-blocking code.